What is a Pole Saw and Why do You Need One?

-- Don’t be cavalier – Some folks use the pole saw for a while and become dangerously complacent.
+- Don’t be inattentive – Some folks use the pole saw for a while and become dangerously complacent.
 You can then see them holding the device with one hand while talking on their cell phone or sipping a beverage (never drink alcohol and operate a pole saw) with the other.
 Always keep two hands firmly on the pole and ensure you’ve got a solid, well-balanced stance.

 How to Maintain Your Pole Saw

 Like any other piece of equipment, a pole saw needs to be maintained properly to ensure it works the way it’s intended to and does not become a safety hazard.
 Maintaining a pole saw is not rocket science but it does require the user exercise good judgment and a keen eye.
 The following are some common-sense maintenance tips that will help you get the most out of your tool:

 - Before using your pole saw, check that all nuts and bolts are tight and that there aren’t any loose components anywhere on the device.
 Also, check that the trigger mechanism is working properly and give the chain a visual inspection to look for any damage, debris stuck from earlier usage, breaks, or anything else that looks suspicious.

 - When you finish using the tool, unplug it or remove the battery – and then give it a good clean.
 Again look for any damage that might have occurred during use.
 Place your device inside a storage bag if you have one and stow it away somewhere safe where kids cannot’t get a hold of it.